How to make links more engaging with Confluence buttons

 - Select 'Publish' (or 'Update') in the top right corner of your Confluence page to see your new button.

-⚡ Pro tip: Want to link to a specific location on the page?
+⚡ Pro tip: Want to link to a specific location on your page?
 Just add an anchor macro to your page, give it a name, and then use the #name in the 'Destination' field of the Button macro editor (e.g. the ‘Notes’ section would be referred to as #notes).

 You can even link to a specific spot on a different page this way by preceding it with the full page URL (e.g. linking to the notes sitename.domain/wiki/Example+project#notes).